So. I know I’ve said this before, and hate us if you will, but we love Valentine’s Day.

 Valentines Day Chicago Date Ideas:

 Dinner, drinks, and music at Thalia Hall: Thalia Hall in Pilsen is basically like “building crawl”–it has so many cool bars in it!
-Do dinner at Duseks, and drinks at The Tack Room, Punch House, and catch a concert at Thalia Hall!
+Do dinner at Duseks, and drinks at The Tack Room, Punch House, and/or catch a concert at Thalia Hall!

 Neighborhood crawl: Our friend Jax suggested this fun idea: pick a fun new-to-you neighborhood and do cocktails at one spot, apps at another, entree at another, and post-dinner drinks at another!
 It’s a fun way to explore and try a bunch of different things!

 Walk along the Lake Michigan Lakefront Trail: I mean, that is if it’s not below zero.
 There are few things more beautiful than the icy, peaceful lakefront in the winter!
 (If you can feel your face 😉).
 Start at North Avenue Beach and walk South.
-Grab a drink at The Drake Hotel’s old-school bar, Coq d’Or afterwords to warm back up!
+Grab a drink at The Drake Hotel’s historic old-school bar, Coq d’Or afterwords to warm back up!

 Chicago Art Institute: One of my personal favorite activities for a cold day.
 I’m not sure what it is, but there’s something about an art museum that’s just really romantic.
 End with a glass of wine at Terzo Piano, which overlooks the park!
 Plus, you can explore downtown Chicago before or after!